kubernetes/website/content/en/blog/_posts/2023-08-15-pkgs-k8s-io-introduction.md

   For example, repository called `core:/stable:/v1.28` only hosts packages for stable Kubernetes v1.28 releases.
-This means you can install v1.28.0 from this repository, but you can't install v1.27.0 or any other minor release other then v1.28.
+This means you can install v1.28.0 from this repository, but you can't install v1.27.0 or any other minor release other than v1.28.
 Upon upgrading to another minor version, you have to add a new repository and optionally remove the old one
 - There's a difference in what `cri-tools` and `kubernetes-cni` package versions are available in each Kubernetes repository